-Checking out a local branch from a remote-tracking branch automatically creates what is called a

-"tracking branch" (and the branch it tracks is called an "upstream branch").
+Checking out a local branch from a remote branch automatically creates what is called a "tracking branch" (or sometimes an "upstream branch").
 Tracking branches are local branches that have a direct relationship to a remote branch.
-If you're on a tracking branch and type git pull, Git automatically knows which server to fetch from and which branch to merge in.
+If you're on a tracking branch and type git pull, Git automatically knows which server to fetch from and branch to merge into.

 When you clone a repository, it generally automatically creates a master branch that tracks origin/master.
-However, you can set up other tracking branches if you wish-ones that track branches on other remotes, or don't track the master branch.
-The simple case is the example you just saw, running git checkout -b branch> <remote>/ branch>.
-This is a common enough operation that Git provides the --track shorthand:
+However, you can set up other tracking branches if you wish - ones that track branches on other remotes, or don't track the master branch.
+The simple case is the example you just saw, running git checkout -b [branch] [remotename]/[branch].
+This is a common enough operation that git provides the --track shorthand: